FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: Experiments and Evaluation

 Additional experiments were conducted to evaluate the effect of UART baud rate on error rate.
 For BC and the three benchmarks with the highest error rates, FASE’s GAPBS score error rates were measured under various baud-rates, as shown in Figure \ref{fig-data-baudrate}.

 For most benchmarks, the error rate decreases approximately linearly in a diminishing rate while baud-rate increasing.
-This trend aligns with the analysis that transmission overhead is the dominant error component, while the residual error is attributed to the inherent overhead of remote system call handling and serial device access.
+This aligns with the analysis that transmission overhead is a significant error component, while the residual error is attributed to the inherent overhead of remote system call handling and serial device access.
 Notably, SSSP-2 exhibited a severe error at 115200 bps, whereas a similar issue appeared only for SSSP-4 at higher baud-rates, corroborating and confirming the error source analysis of SSSP-4 in Section \ref{sec-exp-sssp}.

-These suggest that the important approach to further improving FASE accuracy is to enhance the physical channel of HTP, such as adopting higher baud-rates, parallel multi-UART configurations, or more advanced interconnect buses.
+Table \ref{tab-stall-time} presents the breakdown of stall time incurred by remote system calls under BC workload at 921600 bps.
+At this baud rate, transmission latency accounts for approximately 25\%.
+The dominant overhead, however, originates from the runtime, primarily due to host-side system calls triggered by UART accesses and file operations.
+Reducing UART access frequency by merging HTP requests and increasing transmission bandwidth are therefore critical to improving FASE accuracy in the future.

+To evaluate the ideal case, we further conducted simulation experiments where the HTP transmission and FASE runtime does not advance simulated time.
+That is, successive HTP requests become effective immediately upon completion in hardware time.
+Under the same four-thread workload, controller-induced stall time decreases by approximately 60\%, corresponding to fewer \emph{futex} invocations.
+This result supports the earlier analysis: delays in thread timelines cause some user space synchronize scenarios to exceed their timing window, thereby triggering \emph{futex}-based waiting.